pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Manage channel memberships

-Adds and removes memberships for a user in a single call.
+Sets and removes memberships for a user in one call.

 #### Method(s)